drand/website/docs/developer/drand-client.md

 ## Usage

 Run `drand-client --help` for a list of supported options.
-As an example, here is how to launch the client in order to read randomness for the current Leage Of Entropy mainnet endpoints (with automatic verification, failover and fastest-endpoint optimizations):
+As an example, here is how to launch the client in order to read randomness for the current League of Entropy mainnet endpoints (with automatic verification, failover and fastest-endpoint optimizations):

 ```sh
 drand-client --watch \